Banana bread is a delicious snack to make at home for school, work or for an afternoon break.

 4. Skipping the baking powder

 Banana bread recipes will need to contain a leavening agent or something that adds air to the mix and helps it to rise.
-If you miss the baking powder, baking soda your banana bread can become dense on the bottom.
+If you miss the baking powder or baking soda your banana bread can become dense on the bottom.

 Some recipes contain baking powder, baking soda or both.
 Both will work to help the bread to rise but skipping them will give you a heavy and dense bread.